hudsonmendes/uolondon-cm3070-fp/README.md

 fusion techniques to create rich representations used for emotion inference.

-The present model is the output of the project [HLM12ERC, a Multimodal Model for Emotion Recognition in Conversations: Final Report](dev/project.pdf) by Hudson Mendes (myself), a student of the University of London, United Kingdom, as part of the CM3070 Final Project module.
+## Project Report

+For details on how this project has been carried out, check the **[HLM12ERC, a Multimodal Model for Emotion Recognition in
+Conversations:
+Final Report](dev/report.pdf)** for more information.

 ## Model Architecture